 19. Dedicated Follower Of Fashion (1966)

-Another in the long line of classic Kinks singles and something of a musical expansion within a British music hall tradition, peaking at No.2 in the UK.
+Another in the long line of classic Kinks singles and something of a musical expansion within the tried and tested British music hall tradition, peaking at No. 2 in the UK.
+A pre-born Damon Albarn was taking notes.

 18. Celluloid Heroes (1972)

 A certified masterpiece and one of the Kinks finest RCA moments, Celluloid Heroes was inspired by Ray’s sojourn in LA while strolling down the Hollywood Blvd.
-Taken song taken from the flawed sprawling Everybody’s In Showbiz.
+Taken song taken from the flawed sprawling elpee Everybody’s In Showbiz, Everybody’s A Star, its witty melancholia runs through a roll-call of famous actors of 20th century film — among them Bette Davis, Bela Lugosi, and Marilyn Monroe — immortal fixtures of the Hollywood Walk of Fame, where “if you walk down Hollywood Boulevard, their names are written in concrete.”

 17. A Well Respected Man (1965)